Avoriaz Restaurants & Dining

 Heading towards the Swiss side, Coquoz (+41 (0)24 479 1255) generally receives positive reviews from more discerning diners for its quality cuisine and open fireplace.

-The Cremaillliere (+33 (0)450 4741168) in the pretty hamlet of Les Lindarets is and serves some delicious Savoyard specialities – perfect if you are looking to wash down your tartiflette with some delicious vin chaud!
+The Cremaillliere (+33 (0)450 4741168) in the pretty hamlet of Les Lindarets and serves some delicious Savoyard specialities – perfect if you are looking to wash down your tartiflette with some delicious vin chaud!
+They've extended the restaurant to add more inside tables - a good choice in poor weather.

 A charming traditional restaurant by Chatel near the top of the Pierre Longue chair.
-Chez Denis still retains the feel of a French barn with reminders of its farm heritage dotted around the walls.
-There's hearty fare on offer and a warm welcome in the form of a wood burning stove and seating area - which might be needed on a particularly cold day
+La Leiche still retains the feel of a French barn with reminders of its farm heritage dotted around the walls.
+There's hearty fare on offer and a warm welcome in the form of a wood burning stove and seating area - which might be needed on a particularly cold day.

 Of course you have the whole Portes du Soleil area to explore - trust us there are plenty of restaurants - so you can eat a French lunch one day and Swiss the next!